 The radiologic sciences combine science and patient care, making this a popular career path for lab fanatics with a passion for people.
-Radiologic science degrees come in all shapes and sizes and feed into a variety of in-demand, and sometimes lucrative, careers.
+Radiologic science degrees come in all shapes and sizes and feed into a variety of growing, and sometimes lucrative, careers.
 Here's what potential radiologic science majors need to know about this field.

 Radiologic science is a diverse discipline offering online health care degrees and certificates at any level, including the following credentials:

 - Associate degrees

 Students should choose programs that reflect their career goals: those who want to become radiologists must attend medical school and earn PhDs while those considering entry-level radiological technician careers may get by with certificates or associate degrees.
 Also, certificates vary depending on their purpose: some certificates are designed to help entry-level support specialists enter their fields quickly while others are designed for degree-holders who want to become specialists.

 Some radiologic careers require professionals to be licensed or board certified, and additional continuing education courses (CECs) are typically required to maintain these credentials.

 What radiologic science students learn